volkerp/zfstui/README.md

 # zfstui
-Terminal user interface for zfs
+Terminal user interface for the ZFS filesystem